-6.7.2 Acute retroviral syndrome
+6.7.2 Acute retroviral syndrome (ARS)

-Acute retroviral syndrome (ARS) is a rare diagnosis to be made by a CRS clinical IoR or designee or a primary HIV care provider.
-The HVTN 804/HPTN 095 PSRT is available for consultation on possible ARS, as needed.
+ARS is a rare diagnosis to be made by a CRS clinical IoR or designee or a primary HIV care provider.
+The HVTN 805/HPTN 093 PSRT should be consulted on possible ARS diagnosis.
 Participants with this diagnosis will re-initiate ART as soon as possible.